allegro/allegro.tech/_posts/2020-07-03-using-eslint.md

 ```
 In short, ESlint works by traversing an AST (abstract syntax tree) representation of the code and applying given rules
 whenever it matches their pattern (and by the way
 [this is also how Babel works](https://www.youtube.com/watch?v=fntd0sPMOtQ)).
-In order to create the rule we need to
+In order to create a rule we need to
 take a look at
 [bad code’s AST](https://astexplorer.net/#/gist/743d094bf4fb23aed76b86e9e5864bd4/07819291b22601e99c31420a5df4858873faaf9b)
 and try to make a pattern out of it: